Georgia Nurse Aide Registry

 Phone: 678-527-3010 (local)

 The Georgia Nurse Aide Registry, or Georgia CNA Registry, requires applicants to complete a state-approved CNA program (80 hours) and pass the NNAAP exam.
-Pearson VUE and the Nurse Aide Competency Evaluation Service (NACES) administers the exam for the state of Florida.
+Credentia and the Nurse Aide Competency Evaluation Service (NACES) administers the exam for the state of Florida.
 The exam entails a written/oral knowledge text in English or Spanish and skill evaluation test in English only.
 Applicants have three attempts at either of the tests before they have to re-train to be approved for re-examination.

 Online Verification of Your Georgia NA Certification